liamcryan/rever/README.rst

     >>> @rever(times=10)

-    *Explanation: retry 10 times, pauses for 0 seconds between each retry, catch any exception, raise MaxRetriesPerformed if all attempts fail*
+    *Explanation: retry 10 times, pause for 0 seconds between each retry, catch any exception, raise MaxRetriesPerformed if all attempts fail, do not call any function prior to retrying*

 pause
     Pause for some number of seconds between each retry

     >>> @rever(pause=5)

-    *Explanation: retry 1 time, pauses for 5 seconds between each retry, catch any exception, raise MaxRetriesPerformed if all attempts fail*
+    *Explanation: retry 1 time, pause for 5 seconds between each retry, catch any exception, raise MaxRetriesPerformed if all attempts fail, do not call ny function prior to retrying*

 exception